roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/Observability/Log management/Configure Log4jAppender for Kubernetes and Log Service.md

         -   `-Dproject`: the name of your Log Service project.
 In this example, the project name is k8s-log4j.
         -   `-DlogStore`: the name of your Logstore in Log Service.
 In this example, the Logstore name is k8s-logstore.
         -   `-Dendpoint`: the service endpoint of Log Service.
 You must configure the service endpoint based on the region where the Log Service project is deployed.
-For more information, see[Service endpoints](https://www.alibabacloud.com/help/zh/doc-detail/29008.htm).
+For more information, see [Service endpoints](https://www.alibabacloud.com/help/zh/doc-detail/29008.htm).
 In this example, the service endpoint is cn-hangzhou.log.aliyuncs.com.
         -   `-Daccess_key_id`: your AccessKey ID.
         -   `-Daccess_key`: your AccessKey secret.
     3. Run the following command to create a Deployment: